SethLaske/SethLaske.github.io/_projects/1-branch-battles.md

 * Save System- Although not a specifically challenging feature to implement, there were nuances to it that I couldn't have appreciated without working on myself and it is key to making this feel like a more professional game
 * Player Engagement- Not everyone I've sent the game out to has been really impressed with the copy and geniunely seem to enjoy playing the game
 * Artwork- I'm not artist by any means, but compared to the art I produced at the beginning, the released game has its own style and the animations flow
+* Shaders- An incredibly small part of the game and development time, but learning the basics of a shader graph for changing units coloring automatically adds a lot to clarifying gameplay and adding subtle details
 * Depth of gameplay- Perhaps a con to some people, but the levels are challenging enough and the player is given enough different options that it truely is a strategy game that forces players to adapt

 ## The Bad